The Running Man (1987 film): Production

 The film was initially due to be filmed in Canada in September 1985 directed by George P. Cosmatos with Christopher Reeve due to play Ben Richards.
 In a 2015 interview about the film, Paul Michael Glaser said that he was originally approached to direct the film but declined because he felt that the preproduction period was insufficient.
-Cosmatos was replaced by Andrew Davis and Reeve by Schwarzenegger and filming eventually started in September 1986.
-After just two weeks, Davis was fired because the production was one week behind schedule and Glaser was hired.
-Schwarzenegger has stated this was a "terrible decision," as Glaser "shot the movie like it was a television show, losing all the deeper themes."
+Cosmatos left the production due to budget disputes and was replaced by Andrew Davis, while Reeve was replaced by Schwarzenegger, and filming eventually started in September 1986.
+After just two weeks, Davis was fired because the production was one week behind schedule, and Glaser was hired.
+Arnold Schwarzenegger has stated this was a "terrible decision," as Glaser "shot the movie like it was a TV show, losing all the deeper themes."
 LA Weekly stated that the film's tone changed from a dark allegory to a humorous action film with the change of the film's star.
-With Reeve, The Running Man was about an unemployed man who goes on a violent game show for a thirty-day period to feed his family.
-With Glaser and Schwarzenegger, the protagonist became a condemned, but innocent, criminal forced into a three-hour gladiator-style game show by the justice system.
-Screenwriter Steven E. de Souza wrote fifteen drafts of the script over the course of the film's development.
+With Reeve, The Running Man was about an unemployed man who goes on a violent game show for a 30-day period to feed his family.
+With Glaser and Schwarzenegger, the protagonist became a condemned but innocent criminal, forced into a 3-hour-long gladiator-style game show by the justice system.
+Screenwriter Steven E. de Souza wrote 15 drafts of the script over the course of the film's development.

 Originally, when Captain Freedom is shown killing Richards and Amber, audiences were meant to believe that both had actually been killed, with the film revealing that their deaths had been faked with computer graphics only later.
-After test screenings, a producer had the edit changed over the objections of screenwriter Steven E. de Souza to make it clear that neither character was actually dead, claiming that audiences didn't understand the twist.
+After test screenings, a producer had the edit changed over the objections of screenwriter de Souza to make it clear that neither character was actually dead, claiming that audiences didn't understand the twist.

 Pop star Paula Abdul choreographed the preshow dance sequences.
-This was her second film credit, though she had already choreographed four Janet Jackson videos, as well as videos by ZZ Top, Duran Duran, and Debbie Gibson.
+This was her second film credit, though she had already choreographed 4 Janet Jackson videos, as well as videos by ZZ Top, Duran Duran, and Debbie Gibson.
 The music used for the preshow entertainment was composed by Jackie Jackson and was dubbed "Paula's Theme" in honor of Paula Abdul.

 The producers originally wanted Chuck Woolery to play Damon Killian, but Woolery was unavailable due to his hosting jobs on Love Connection and Scrabble.
-Arnold Schwarzenegger suggested Richard Dawson play Killian because he and Dawson were close friends and Schwarzenegger is a fan of Family Feud, which Dawson hosted.
+Schwarzenegger suggested Richard Dawson to play Killian because he and Dawson were close friends and Schwarzenegger was a fan of Family Feud, which Dawson hosted.